 Lindy Lowe has over 20 years of experience finding creative and innovative approaches to address complex challenges at all scales of the public sector.
-Her areas of work have included community design and development, wildfire ecology, multispecies and watershed planning, regional airport planning, seaports, regional transportation and mobility, sea level rise and adaptation planning, and sustainable development.
-An expert on climate and hazard resilience, Lindy develops programs that combine data and research, stakeholder and community engagement, and the creation of flexible frameworks (including goals, objectives, metrics, evaluation criteria, and decision-making processes) to meet the needs of all stakeholders, from the smallest neighborhood to the largest regional service provider.
+Her areas of work have included community design and development, community engagement, multi-sector engagement, wildfire risk reduction, multispecies and watershed planning, regional airport planning, seaports, regional transportation and mobility, climate resilience and adaptation planning, and sustainable development.
+An expert on climate and hazard resilience, Lindy develops programs that combine data and research, expert and community engagement, and the creation of flexible frameworks (including goals, objectives, metrics, evaluation criteria, and decision-making processes) to consider and integrate the needs of all participants, from the smallest neighborhood to the largest regional service provider.
 Working with private, nonprofit, and community organizations, she creates programs that are built on a foundation of equity, sustainability, and governance and that have local support, identify funding and financing options, address regulatory requirements, and build partnerships along the way.

-For the last 10 years, Lindy has been a climate and hazard resilience leader in the San Francisco Bay Area, working with public and private stakeholders and community members to build equitable, sustainable programs that use metrics to measure effectiveness.
+For the last 15 years, Lindy has been a climate and hazard resilience leader in the San Francisco Bay Area, working with public and private participants and community members to build equitable, sustainable programs that use criteria to improve project design and metrics to measure effectiveness.
 In 2011, her team partnered with the National Oceanic and Atmospheric Administration and the Metropolitan Transportation Commission to create the nationally recognized “Adapting to Rising Tides” program.
 She also led one of the first Federal Highway Administration vulnerability assessments to test and refine the federal process for transportation infrastructure, as well as many successful stakeholder engagement processes with multi-sector, multi-interest groups.

 Lindy studied planning and policy at the University of California, Los Angeles, with a focus on public health, life cycle assessments, public policy, and law.
 She has a joint master’s and law degree in regional planning and public policy.
 Lindy’s many interests include hiking with family and friends, running her dogs, art museums, and travelling to places with lots of wildlife.
 She volunteers at the Berkeley Humane Society, Moms Demand Action, and Oakland Promise.